 3D PRINTING AND THE FUTURE OF SUPPLY CHAINS

 Here at DHL, we anticipate change from 3D printing that is both broad and deep.
-Companies are recognising that 3D printing presents an opportunity to ‘do things differently’ – we can now profoundly rethink the way we create and manufacture products, and fundamentally reassess the design of supply chains.
+Companies are recognizing that 3D printing presents an opportunity to ‘do things differently’ – we can now profoundly rethink the way we create and manufacture products, and fundamentally reassess the design of supply chains.

 In our , we identified 3D printing as one of the major disruptive trends to impact the logistics industry in the near future.
 We believe this is due to the immense potential for 3D printing to create instant production and distribution models, essentially enabling companies and consumers alike to print complex objects within the confines of a single printer.